 (8) In this regulation and regulation 72 —

-“plumbing standards” means, in relation to plumbing work carried out before these regulations came into operation, the rules and standards that applied under a written law to the carrying out of the work;
+plumbing standards means, in relation to plumbing work carried out before these regulations came into operation, the rules and standards that applied under a written law to the carrying out of the work;

-“rectified” means made to comply with the current plumbing standards.
+rectified means made to comply with the current plumbing standards.

 [Regulation 71 inserted in Gazette 28 Jun 2004 p.
 2436-8; amended in Gazette 7 Oct 2005 p.
 4523-4.]